fei6409/log-highlight.nvim/README.md

 ## Installation

-Use your favorite plugin manager to download and configure the plugin:
+Use your favorite plugin manager to install the plugin.

 ### [lazy.nvim](https://github.com/folke/lazy.nvim)